EOEPCA/eoepca/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Apache-2.0 License.
+The EOEPCA SYSTEM is distributed under the European Space Agency - ESA Software Community Licence Permissive – v2.4.
 See `LICENSE` for more information.

+Building-blocks and their sub-components are individually licensed.
+See their respective source repositories for details.

 <!-- CONTACT -->